Ink drawings of people studying and speaking connected by technological points and lines in a hopeful color scheme

 Illinois Artists and Writers: Transformative Education

-Joseph Dole, John Robert, Ben Israel, Robert Curry, Isaiah McDonald, Victor Bandala-Martinez, Antoine Boyce, and LC Chapman; Knox College
+Joseph Dole, Robert John, Ben Israel, Robert Curry, Isaiah McDonald, Victor Bandala-Martinez, Antoine Boyce, and LC Chapman; Knox College

 12:00 pm